HTDerekLiu/intrinsic-simplification/03_visualization/README.md

 ``` bash
 ./main /path/to/mesh.obj nVertices
 ```
-The input mesh must be a manifold and connected obj file.
+The input mesh must be a manifold and connected obj file _with UV coordinates_.

 The script takes a variety of arguments.